-But a pseudonym is a more formal, permanent and usually legal name change.
-Some sports pseudonyms include:
+A pseudonym is a more formal, permanent, and oftentimes a legal name change.

-Joe Louis (Joseph Louis Barrow)
+Joe Louis (formerly Joseph Louis Barrow)

 Chi Chi Rodriguez (Juan Antonio Rodriguez)